JuliaEarth/GeoStats.jl/docs/src/estimation.md

 - Universal Kriging (polynomial drift for the mean)

-All these variants follow the same interface: an estimator object is first created with a given data configuration and covariance model, and then estimates are made at various locations.
+All these variants follow the same interface: an estimator object is first created with a given data configuration and variogram model, and then estimates are made at various locations.

 The object construction takes care of building the Kriging system and factorizing the LHS with an appropriate decomposition (e.g. Cholesky, LU).
 The `estimate` method performs the estimation